-Premise: Saorise (and that’s “Seer-sha”, and she will fight you on this) has enough heartache to last her a lifetime.
+Premise: Saoirse (and that’s “Seer-sha”, and she will fight you on this) has enough heartache to last her a lifetime.
 She doesn’t know how long her own lifetime will be, reeling from the knowledge that early onset dementia runs in her family, and she could end up forgetting who she is by age fifty.
-Her childhood best friend turned girlfriend broke up with her, fracturing their friend group and leaving Saorise angry and adrift.
+Her childhood best friend turned girlfriend broke up with her, fracturing their friend group and leaving Saoirse angry and adrift.
 The path seems simple: no relationships, no close human connections, and no one gets hurt.

 But then along comes Ruby.
 She suggests a relationship with a pre-arranged expiration date, and one that only involves all the fun parts: the cheesy falling in love montage from the middle of the movie, as it were.
-It’s no-strings-attached, Ruby’s cute, and as long as Saorise doesn’t open her heart and bear her feelings about anything serious it will all go off without a hitch.
+It’s no-strings-attached, Ruby’s cute, and as long as Saoirse doesn’t open her heart and bear her feelings about anything serious it will all go off without a hitch.
 Right?

 Rainbow rep: an f/f romance between two lesbian characters, queer background cast (mostly in the form of the ex-girlfriend)

 Content considerations: depictions of parents in hospital, parents with deteriorating mental health, general existential dread